KillrVideo/killrvideo.github.io/src/site/docs/development/connecting-to-datastax-enterprise.md

 # Connecting to DataStax Enterprise

-These microservices are part of a reference application for Cassandra and DSE, so you'll obviously be connecting to Cassandra.
+These microservices are part of a reference application for Cassandra and DSE, so you'll obviously be connecting to a DSE node.
 You should already have your Docker environment setup and running after completeing the [Setup Docker Environment][docker-setup] step.
 Part of that environment includes a running DSE node.
 So how do you get the IP address and port that you need to connect?